Cutting Down on Distracted Driving with the Textalyzer

 - 69% of drivers between 18 and 64 confess to talking on their phones while driving

-- 31% confess to sending text message while driving
+- 31% confess to sending a text message while driving

-- Texting while driving increase risk of being involved in an accident by 23x.
+- Texting while driving increases the risk of being involved in an accident by 23x.

 How do you feel about the use of the Textalyzer at the scene of an accident?
 Do you think it would help reduce distracted driving?